Truth be told, are your listening skills really as good as you think?

 That’s the moment you realize how powerful it feels when someone actually allows you to finish without interrupting.

-Listening is about honoring someone’s voice and not just about hearing words.
+Listening is about respecting someone’s voice and not just about hearing words.

 Barriers to Active Listening

-Many of us struggle to listen, even though we have good intentions to do so.
+Many of us often struggle to truly listen, despite having good intentions to do so.
+Active listening isn’t about intention alone, it’s about presence, patience, and practice.

 Let's acknowledge a few obstacles that hinder active listening.